monowireless/MWSDK_docs/en/MWX/content/api-reference/classes/smsimple-suttomashin.md

 ```

 * Contents may change depending on the version.
-* The main body will be stored in SM\_SIMPLE.hpp in the mwx library resource directory.
+* The main body will be stored in SM\_SIMPLE.hpp in the mwx library resource folder.